The Three Sisters, Canmore, Alberta / Bulldozer (Murphy’s Law III)

 54” x 72”

-This painting is my interpretation of “the shrinking wilderness"; the unrelenting march of society amid bulldozers swathing their way through our Canadian forests to make room for more and more housing, plus so many other threats- clearcut logging, climate change, etc.
+This painting is the artist’s interpretation of “the shrinking wilderness” - the unrelenting march of society amid bulldozers swathing their way through the Canadian wilderness to make room for the demands of civilization.
+The ultimate cost to our planet - clearcut logging, climate change and so many other threats add to this grave risk.